NyanCatTW1/robloxWineBuildGuide/README.md

 You can also click here to see how to change the renderer, which shouldn't affect graphics quality: https://discord.com/channels/563960075086200862/853709212030861363/853783776752566282

 **Using DXVK:**
-In addition to changing the renderer as mentioned in the above two sections, you can also use DXVK from <https://github.com/doitsujin/dxvk>.
-It can greatly improve performance.
-Make sure to set the wineprefix to the Grapejuice wineprefix, like `WINEPREFIX=~/.local/share/grapejuice/wineprefix ./setup_dxvk.sh install`, and enable any of the Direct3D renderers.
-This can get better performance than Roblox's OpenGL or Vulkan renderer.
+Using DXVK can get better performance than Roblox's OpenGL or Vulkan renderer.
+You can use the [full DXVK installation guide](#Installing-DXVK-(DirectX-over-Vulkan)) to install DXVK.

 **Wine esync and fsync:**
 Wine staging, Lutris' Wine, and Wine TKG come with esync.
 Only Wine TKG comes with fsync. (this includes the Wine you build from this guide)